pipeeex/TransFEL/README.md

 ---

 TransFEL streams your Android screen to your computer in real time and lets you browse and transfer files in both directions.
+After a one-time setup over USB, everything works wirelessly on your local network.

 It ships as a single installer: no Rust, no Android Studio, no ADB and no FFmpeg to set up by hand.

 The project has two parts — a **Kotlin** app that runs on the phone and a **Rust** desktop application for Windows.

-## Screenshots

-> _Add screenshots here: `docs/screenshots/mirror.png`, `docs/screenshots/files.png`_

 ## Features

 **Screen mirroring**

 - Real-time capture through `MediaProjection`, encoded on-device with `MediaCodec` (H.264).
-- Hardware-accelerated decoding on the desktop via FFmpeg.
-- Automatic scaling to the window, with the device's native aspect ratio preserved.
+- Decoding on the desktop via FFmpeg, scaled to the window with the native aspect ratio kept.
+- Pause and resume from the phone without tearing down the connection.
-- Live connection status, with a clear "connection closed" state instead of a frozen frame.
+- Explicit connection states — live, paused, closed — instead of a frozen last frame.

-**Device handling**
+**Connectivity**

-- Automatic detection when a device is plugged in or unplugged — no refresh button needed.
+- Automatic detection when a device is plugged in or unplugged.
-- Model, Android version, resolution and screen density reported at a glance.
-- ADB reverse tunnel configured automatically on connect.
+- One-click Wi-Fi setup: TransFEL opens the port, reads the device IP and connects for you.
+- Wireless pairing with a code for Android 11 and later, no cable at all.
+- Remembers the last address and reconnects on launch.
+- Multiple devices are listed and switchable; Wi-Fi is preferred so unplugging changes nothing.

 **File manager**

 - Side-by-side browsing of the computer and the device.
-- Filter by type: photos, documents, video, audio.
 - Quick access to Camera, Gallery, Downloads, Videos, Music and WhatsApp media.
+- Filter by type — photos, documents, video, audio — independently of the search.
-- Search inside the current folder, or across the entire device.
+- Search the current folder, or the whole device.
-- Multi-file staging tray: pick files from either side, then transfer them in one action.
+- One-directional tray: pick files from one side, and the destination is chosen for you.
+  No paths are ever typed by hand.
 - Background transfers with per-file status; the interface never blocks.

 ## How it works